New SAP Vulnerabilities: All About RECON

 How to Protect Your SAP System

 Staying aware of new SAP vulnerabilities is one of the best ways for cybersecurity teams to make sure their mission-critical SAP systems stay secure.

 But the only way to ensure that your SAP system is as safe as possible is to apply security patches as soon as they're available.
 Patching often and quickly will help keep your system safe from vulnerabilities.

-The Secure Web Dispatcher will be capable of ensuring the performance, integrity, and availability of cloud-based SAP implementations and SAP applications that are web-exposed.
+Application Delivery Controller will be capable of ensuring the performance, integrity, and availability of cloud-based SAP implementations and SAP applications that are web-exposed.
 It's a cloud-ready, software-only dispatcher that's specifically designed with SAP applications in mind.

 If you're worried about your organization's SAP system being exposed to vulnerabilities, take the bowbridge Self-Assessment today.